vitorfrois/vitorfrois.github.io/content/post/support_vector.md

 title = "Support Vectors"
 date = "2024-01-08"
 draft = false
-slug = 'sv'
+slug = 'svm'
-tags = ['Machine Learning', 'Support Vectors'] headline = 'A short introduction about a very useful ideia in Machine Learning' readingtime = true
+tags = ['Machine Learning', 'Support Vectors'] headline = 'A short introduction about a very useful ideia in Machine Learning' readingtime = true katex = true
 +++

-Support Vectors are definetly one of my favorite ideias in Machine Learning, it is such a simple concept, but when combined with some math, turns into a powerful tool.
-Vladimir Vapnik came with the ideia of Support Vectors in the middle of the 60's, but only in 1992 a group of scientists shown that the kernel trick could transform the linear model in a nonlinear one.
+Support Vectors are definetly one of my favorite ideias in Machine Learning.
+It is such a simple concept, but when combined with some math, turns into a powerful tool.
+Vladimir Vapnik came with the ideia of Support Vectors in the middle of the 60's, but only in 1992 a group of scientists discovered a trick that could transform the linear model into a nonlinear one.

 ## Support Vector Machines
 Suppose that two linear separable classes lies in a space.
 To create a model, we should find the best way to draw such a separation.
 Decision trees, neural networks came with theier own ideia, but Support Vector Machines (SVM) looks not for a line, but a lane that best does that separation.